johnvenkiah/CI_PP3_John_Venkiah/README.md

 <details>
     <summary>View bugs here</summary>

+**Bug**: When user tries to delete whole words with option delete on mac, nothing happens, then deleting the input has no effect on the string.
+Probable error with terminal and not in Python code.

+**Fix**: Print message to users not to use this function in the application.
+No fix for the bug as of yet.
+___

+**Bug**: User can navigate with arrows anywhere in the terminal window, entering input here renders the printed text in a false manner.

+**Fix**: Print message to users not to use this function in the application.
+No fix for the bug as of yet.
+___

 **Bug**: Error when entering month "oct" in patient booking system

 **Fix**: Correct typo "Okt" in month dictionary, create try and except to catch time format value errors